-When creating the AMPAR machine translation system (from English into Russian), and the NERPA machine translation system (from German into Russian) at the USSR Translation Centre, unified software oriented to commercial operation has been developed [1],[2].
-Much effort has been made to facilitate the system linguists' work in the course of interaction with the machine translation system throughout its development and operation [3].
+In creating the AMPAR and NERPA machine translation systems (from English into Russian and from German into Russian, respectively) at the All-Union Centre for Translation of Scientific and Technical Literature and Documentation, unified software oriented to commercial operation was developed [1, 2].
+Much effort was made to facilitate the work of system linguists in the course of the development and operation of these systems (3).